Mechanically induced metal-insulator transition in carbyne

+To demonstrate the excellent agreement of our very simple model with the DFT calculations, we have fitted it to our DFT data (\textbf{Fig.~\ref{fig:BLA+gap}}).
+The fitting was done assuming simple linearly decreasing stiffness, $C\approx C_{0}+D\left(a_{0}-a\right)$, and used only the data points in the {[}--5\%,~5\%{]} strain interval.
+The fitting was performed independently for the BLA and $E_{g}$, and the former fit was used to compute the line for $E_{P}$.

-Up until now, we have confined ourselves to the static picture of carbon atoms.
-Within this picture, only the cumulene form of carbyne is stable (at low temperatures), and stretching it produces merely \emph{quantitative} changes in the band gap---a phenomenon known previously in solid state physics.
-However, as we demonstrate below, the inclusion of quantized nuclear motion changes the picture dramatically.
-If ZP vibrations can overpower the Peierls instability in mechanical equilibrium and restore the symmetric metallic structure as previously suggested \cite{2005tongayatomicand,2013hudsonbondalternation}, then, considering this together with our above findings, one is led to expect that at some critical strain value, the stronger Peierls instability may reverse this phenomenon---causing a \emph{qualitative} change in properties.
+Up until now, we have confined ourselves to the static picture of classical carbon atoms.
+Within this picture, only the polyyne form of carbyne is stable, and stretching it produces merely \emph{quantitative} changes in the band gap---a phenomenon known in solid state physics, even though its origin here is unusual.
+However, as we demonstrate below, the quantized nuclear motion changes the picture dramatically.
+If ZPV can overpower the Peierls instability in freely-suspended unloaded chain and restore the symmetric metallic structure, then one is led to expect that at some critical strain, the stronger Peierls instability may reverse this phenomenon---causing a \emph{qualitative} change in properties.
 Our calculations indeed confirm this.